matrixx567/LabView_QuickDrop_AddLabels/README.md

 It is also possible to select more than one element within a blockdiagram.
 Therefore the appropriate label will be added to the selected elements.

 ## Hints
 The plug-in uses a malleable VI.
-Therefore the plu-in only works with LabVIEW 2017 and above.
+Therefore the plug-in only works with LabVIEW 2017 and above.